-Financial instruments measured at fair value on a recurring basis include preferred stock tranche rights liabilities and anti-dilution warrants liabilities (Note 8).
+Financial instruments measured at fair value on a recurring basis include cash equivalents (money market funds), preferred stock tranche rights liabilities and anti-dilution warrants liabilities prior to their settlement (Note 3).

-The fair value of preferred stock tranche rights liabilities, and anti-dilution warrants liabilities were determined based on Level 3 inputs as described in Note 3 and Note 8.
+The fair value of cash equivalents were determined based on Level 1 inputs as described in Note 3.
+The fair value of preferred stock tranche rights liabilities, and anti-dilution warrants liabilities were determined based on Level 3 inputs as described in Note 3.
 An entity may elect to measure many financial instruments and certain other items at fair value at specified election dates.
 The Company did not elect to measure any additional financial instruments or other items at fair value.

-There have been no changes to the valuation methods utilized by the Company during the years ended December 31, 2018 and 2019.
+There have been no changes to the valuation methods utilized by the Company during the years ended December 31, 2020 or 2019.
 The Company evaluates transfers between levels at the end of each reporting period.
-There were no transfers of financial instruments between levels during the years ended December 31, 2018 and 2019.
+There were no transfers of financial instruments between levels during the years ended December 31, 2020 or 2019.